OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 ## 📌 Background & Overview

-This project uses advanced SQL techniques on Google BigQuery, including Subquery, CTEs, and date-time manipulation to analyze customer behavior and sales performance from a dataset of 2,556 rows.
-The insights derived will support actionable recommendations to enhance marketing effectiveness and optimize sales strategies
+### 📖 What is this project about?
+The objective of this project is to analyze website traffic on an e-commerce platform to gain deeper insights into customer behavior and sales performance.
+This involves conducting a comprehensive traffic analysis and multi-channel evaluation, leveraging SQL techniques on Google BigQuery - Subquery, CTEs, and date-time manipulatio - to extract meaningful insights.
+The findings will be used to provide data-driven recommendations aimed at optimizing marketing strategies and enhancing overall business performance.

+### 👤 Who is this project for?
-Stakeholders: Marketing and Sales teams.
+Marketing and Sales teams

 ## 📂 Dataset Description